Clemente Soto Vélez Cultural and Educational Center

 Archives of manuscripts of other institutions related to Latino art:

-The main office of CSV holds solely records on their operations.
-However, most of the resident companies in the CSV building, including Teatro La TEA and SEA hold their own archival records.
-The contact information for the resident companies can be found on the CSV website.
+The main office of the Clemente holds solely records on their operations.
+However, most of the resident companies in the Clemente building, including Teatro La TEA and SEA hold their own archival records.
+The contact information for the resident companies can be found on the Clemente website.

 The organization has digital images documenting the work of many of its resident artists.
-These images will soon be made accessible through CSV's website.
+These images will soon be made accessible through the Clemente's website.

 Exhibition catalogues published in-house that include work by Latino artists: